Adipic acid: Alternative methods of production

 Another method is oxidative cleavage of cyclohexene using hydrogen peroxide.
 The waste product is water.

-Historically, adipic acid was prepared by oxidation of various fats, thus the name (ultimately from Latin adeps, adipis – "animal fat"; cf. adipose tissue).
+Auguste Laurent discovered adipic acid in 1837 by oxidation of various fats with nitric acid via sebacic acid and gave it the current name because of that (ultimately from Latin adeps, adipis – "animal fat"; cf. adipose tissue).

 Reactions

 Adipic acid is a dibasic acid (it has two acidic groups).
 The pKa values for their successive deprotonations are 4.41 and 5.41.

 With the carboxylate groups separated by four methylene groups, adipic acid is suited for intramolecular condensation reactions.
 Upon treatment with barium hydroxide at elevated temperatures, it undergoes ketonization to give cyclopentanone.

 Uses

 About 60% of the 2.5 billion kg of adipic acid produced annually is used as monomer for the production of nylon by a polycondensation reaction with hexamethylene diamine forming nylon 66.
 Other major applications also involve polymers; it is a monomer for production of polyurethane and its esters are plasticizers, especially in PVC.